 - Decentr Tokenomics: DEC is the native token to the Decentr platform, where DEC will support data exchange between all currencies.
 If a user’s PDV is 1.1 and DEC is equivalent to $1, then purchases made will cost the user $0.90 for a $1 product.

 - The Decentr platform will have an integrated dEx, where users will be able to exchanged fiat and digital currencies utilising their PDV.

 - The 400mn DEC allocated to the Decentr Reserve will never be sold on the open market, instead being utilised to regulate the internal deconomy, stabilising the dFintech suite of products and services.

-And that concludes my fundamental analysis of Decentr.
+And that concludes my fundamental evaluation of Decentr.